Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/What_is_new.md

 **SDK**

-- This is a support release.
-Only fixes have been added to that release.
+- The new method `updateGroupName(group, name)` has been added which allows to change the name of a group.

 **Bugs**